Civilian life under the German occupation of the Channel Islands: Entertainment

 The occupation had a limited impact, band concerts in parks were provided by the Germans.
 Theatres stayed open, sometimes operating in church halls, until summer 1944.
 Censors limited productions and the curfew required productions to start earlier than normal.
 During the summer of 1943 75,000 attended shows at Candie in Guernsey.

-Cinemas stayed open, with separation of German soldiers and civilians, however the number of films was limited, Jersey and Guernsey exchanged their films which were supplemented with French and German language films from the continent.
+Cinemas stayed open, with separation of German soldiers and civilians; however, although the number of films was limited, Jersey and Guernsey exchanged their films which were supplemented with French and German language films from the continent.
 When allied soldiers were shown, even if prisoners, the local audience would cheer.
 Interest in the cinema flagged for civilians when the supply of films in English ran out.

 Dance classes took place through the war.
-Dances with German soldiers and local girls took place from 1942, however in 1943 they were banned in Jersey due to an outbreak of diphtheria.
+Dances with German soldiers and local girls took place from 1942; however, in 1943 they were banned in Jersey due to an outbreak of diphtheria.
 A dance show in Guernsey attracted an audience of 500 a performance for a fortnight.

 Boxing tournaments were popular entertainment, as were Beetle Drives.
 Public houses stayed open, with reduced hours and limits on selling hard spirits.
 Card games, including the local Euchre, darts and shove ha'penny were popular.

 Sport was also popular and continued as a relief from boredom, until the shortage of food left people without the energy to participate.
-Occasionally games were followed by a visit to a pub for a half pint, if they had some.
+Occasionally games were followed by a visit to a pub for a half pint, if beer was available.
 One football match attracted a crowd of over 4,000.
 There were recorded games against German teams, a football game in July 1940 was won by Guernsey.
 Sport also included, cricket, baseball, rugby and in 1940 a church to church walk.

 With the curfew, home entertaining had to finish earlier than normal, whether it was having a meal, a musical evening or to play card games, or else everyone spent the night, returning home next morning.

 From 6 June 1944, all amusements and theatres were closed.
 Curfew was extended from 9 pm to 6 am.
 Care had to be taken during the war over showing a light at night as it was not unknown for a German soldier to simply shoot at a lit window.